asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 Moving to a serverless architecture
 ===============

 I don't take it personally, but let's just say that traffic to the site doesn't justify a 24x7 running server.
 My old Casio calculator can handle it and it'll still be idle 50% of the time...
-While Rails also generate HTML pages and handles regular traffic, the Python workers barely work at all (only when someone submits a new board).
-Since they all served together by the same <a href="http://aws.amazon.com/ec2/instance-types/#burst">Burstable Performance instance</a>, whenever a job comes in and the worker wakes up, it consumes all CPU credits pretty quick and it may take hours to finish, meanwhile Rails is having troubles rendering pages as it doesn't get enough CPU.
+While Rails generates HTML pages and handles regular traffic, the Python workers barely work at all (only when someone submits a new board).
+Since they are all served together by the same <a href="http://aws.amazon.com/ec2/instance-types/#burst">Burstable Performance instance</a>, whenever a job comes in and the worker wakes up, it consumes all CPU credits pretty quickly and it may take hours to finish, by this time Rails is having troubles rendering pages as it doesn't get enough CPU.
 In order to get rid of my EC2 machine, I had to move the frontend and the processing somewhere else.

 ![Griddlers ninja old architecture](/assets/article_images/griddlers-ninja-serverless/new-arch.png)

+All code is in a <a href="https://github.com/zachmoshe/griddlers">GitHub</a> repository.

 ### Moving the frontend

 That's easy.
 It shouldn't be served by Rails at all.
 I only put it there temporarily because it was a simple GUI and I suck at frontend technologies.
 I did, however, add AngularJS to my backlog.
 Months have passed, and I have finally found some time to see what is this marvelous piece of work everyone says that Google has put together.
-I won't say I'm an Angular expert now, I've probably only touched the basics, and I can't compare it to any of the others simply because it's my first JavaScript project.
+I won't say I'm an Angular expert now, I've probably only touched the basics, and I can't compare it to any of the other platforms simply because it's my first JavaScript project.
 What I can say is that I don't like JavaScript at all and that I had to use Google every 5 minutes just to find out that there is no library function for what I wanted to do and everyone on stackoverflow suggests that I add a method to Prototype for that.
 Ruby is much more fun!

-Anyway, the whole frontend was moved to an AngularJS app which is stored on S3 so it costs almost nothing.
-I didn't even bother to add <a href="http://aws.amazon.com/cloudfront/">CloudFront</a> to the mix because I trust you to keep the momentum by not generating traffic..
+Anyway, the whole frontend was moved to an AngularJS app which is stored and being served by S3 so it costs almost nothing.
+I didn't even bother to add <a href="http://aws.amazon.com/cloudfront/">CloudFront</a> to the mix because I trust you to keep the momentum by _not_ generating a lot of traffic..

 ### Getting rid of the backend (RoR)

-Except of serving pages, the backend also handled all persistancy to the DB, and submitting the jobs.
+Except for serving pages, the backend also handled all persistancy to the DB, and submitting the jobs.
 Not a very complex API.
-It should support:
+It supports:

-- Listing top solved boards (doesn't even matter if it's last submitted or just random)
+- Listing top solved boards (doesn't even matter if these are the last-submitted or just random)
 - Fetching results for an already solved board
 - Submitting a new one

 Since none of the data storage solutions is a pay-as-you-go only solution, I decided to use S3 as a key-value store for my requests and responses data.
 My luck here was that the API is really simple and I didn't need any querying abilities.
-I also set a lifecycle policy on that bucket to automatically delete object after a month, so I won't accumulate any costs over time.
+I also set a lifecycle policy on that bucket to automatically delete objects after a month, so I won't accumulate any costs over time.

 Triggering the workers is a different story, here I must have a queue that enforces single subscriber per message and is always up. <a href="http://aws.amazon.com/sqs/">SQS</a> and <a href="http://aws.amazon.com/sns/">SNS</a> provide just that and don't have any fixed fees.
-Messages can now piled up in the queue, but something needs to launch a worker to handle them.
-As you can guess, I'm not going to have a dedicated server for this, and actually - I want to get a decent server for the calculation phase while keeping my fees to the minimum.
+Messages can now pile up in the queue, but something needs to launch a worker to handle them.
+As you can guess, I'm not going to have a dedicated server for that, and actually - I want to get a decent server for the calculation phase while keeping my fees to the minimum.

-By launching <a href="http://aws.amazon.com/ec2/purchasing-options/spot-instances/">EC2 Spot Instances</a> I could bid $0.03/Hour and get a <code>m4.large</code> machine (2 CPUs, 8GB) which is a huge improvement from the 5 minutes of CPU I was getting from the <code>t1.micro</code> machine before my credit run out..
+By launching <a href="http://aws.amazon.com/ec2/purchasing-options/spot-instances/">EC2 Spot Instances</a> I could bid $0.03/Hour and get a <code>m4.large</code> machine (2 CPUs, 8GB) which is a huge improvement from the 5 minutes of CPU I was getting from the <code>t1.micro</code> machine before my credit ran out..

 The SNS topic is the main hub here.
-There are two other components that subscribe on that topic and get invoked when a new board is sent:
+There are two components that subscribe on that topic and get invoked when a new board is sent:

 - The Python workers' SQS queue (from which the workers get jobs)
 - An <a href="http://aws.amazon.com/lambda">AWS Lambda</a> function that spins a worker if needed (actually - creates a spot instance request that will be fulfilled when the price is below my bid)